m-housh/supabase-client-dependency/Sources/SupabaseClientDependencies/Documentation.docc/Articles/AdvancedDatabaseOperations.md

 To override / mock the values returned from any of the `insert` methods on the database client that insert multiple items.

-Set a custom value for the ``SupabaseClientDependency/DatabaseClient/insertMany`` property.

 ```swift
 try await withDependencies {